Backcountry Gurus – Al Powell

 We laughed about the philosophical challenges of taking our kids touring: the challenges of avalanche terrain and exposure to risk.
 Transceivers on youngsters?
 The consequences don’t bear thinking about.
 But you wouldn’t drive to school without a seat-belt and it is best to instil good habits and skills early on.

 We have both been frowned upon for taking our kids into serious environments: Al talks about arriving at a Swiss hut on a spring day, with a moderate (category 2) avalanche risk.
-Whilst there was negligible chance of avalanche activity, the locals were scathing until they discovered he was a guide.
+Whilst there was negligible chance of avalanche activity, the locals were scathing until they discovered he was a mountain guide.

 As the Powell family repertoire of venues increases, so do the range of ski tours offered by Alpine Guides; and the shared wealth of kit-testing experience.
 I reckon that makes all of us winners.